d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

-# From MLPs to Convnets
+# From Dense Layers to Convolutions

 So far we learned the basics of designing Deep Networks.
 Indeed, for someone dealing only with generic data, the previous sections are probably sufficient to train and deploy such a network sufficiently.
 There is one caveat, though - just like most problems in statistics, networks with many parameters either require a lot of data or a lot of regularization.
 As a result we cannot hope to design sophisticated models in most cases.